mattkeeler/ansible-dns-inventory/README.md

 ## Some things to keep in mind:
 1. In an inventory, host_vars take precedence over group_vars.
+2. Child group_vars take precedence over group_vars (and are not merged)
-2. Strings in TXT records are limited to 255 characters, but an individual record can be composed of multiple strings enclosed in double quotation marks and separated by a space.
+3. Strings in TXT records are limited to 255 characters, but an individual record can be composed of multiple strings enclosed in double quotation marks and separated by a space.
 Per [RFC 4408](https://www.ietf.org/rfc/rfc4408.txt) and [RFC 1035](https://www.ietf.org/rfc/rfc1035.txt), this script treats